-Here are some interesting facts about sleep and dreams.
+Here are some basic, interesting facts about sleep and dreams.

 While there are differences in the way everyone dreams and in the content of those dreams, there are commonalities.
 The commonalities are good to keep in mind when discussing dream journaling

 ►12 percent of people dream only in black and white, so they say.
 Personally, I wonder how many of them often hear music when they sleep.
 I frequently do and I’ve never seen any research that says this is common.

 ► When you delay sleep or go to bed early, you throw off an established biological cycle known as the Circadian rhythm.
 It’s a 24-hour cycle that’s seen in both people, animals, and even fungi!
 When it comes to sleep, consistency is key.
 As a long-time night shift worker, my routine for combating this is being consistent in routine.

 ► The sleep cycle occurs in five stages repeating about every 90 minutes.
 Many people wake up several times during the night.
 They could be popping up after they regress to the first two stages of sleep.

 ► What are the sleep stages?
 In Stage One, your breathing rate slows.
 At this stage, you’re sleeping lightly.

 ► After a couple minutes, you enter Stage Two.
 You relax even more.
 Your body temperature drops and your breathing becomes more regular over the next 20 minutes.